jpsca/pyceo/README.md

     cli()
 ```

-You can add a `_intro` attribute to use as a message at the beginning of the help page.
+The class dosctring will be printed at the beginning of the help page.

 ### Subcommands